groupon/gofer-openapi/README.md

 ## CLI Usage

-The basic idea is that this tool reads in an OpenAPI 3.x specification file and outputs a TypeScript file which contains all of the required type declarations, as well as a definition of a class which extends `Gofer`.
+The basic idea is that this tool reads in an OpenAPI 3.x or 2.x specification file and outputs a TypeScript file which contains all of the required type declarations, as well as a definition of a class which extends `Gofer`.

 You may then subclass this class to add a valid constructor as well as any